Trampoline House has its very own exhibition space named CAMP / Center for Art on Migration Politics.

 CAMP is a nonprofit exhibition venue for art discussing questions of displacement, migration, immigration, and asylum.
 The center produces exhibitions on displacement and migration with renowned international artists as well as less established practitioners, prioritizing artists with refugee or migrant experience.

-CAMP takes its point of departure in the fact that more people than ever before are displaced from their homes because of climate disasters, war, conflict, persecution, or poverty.
-The center works to increase insight into the life situations of displaced and migrant persons, and to discuss these in relation to the overall factors that cause displacement and migration to begin with.
+CAMP takes its point of departure in the fact that more people than ever before are displaced from their homes because of climate change, war, conflict, persecution, and poverty.
+The center works to increase insight into the life situations of displaced and migrant persons, and to discuss these in relation to the overall factors that cause displacement and migration.
 The objective is, through art, to stimulate greater understanding between displaced people and the communities that receive them, and to stimulate new visions for a more inclusive and equitable migration, refugee, and asylum policy.

 CAMP is intended to be a platform for artists, whose work represents displaced and migrating people’s experiences and sheds light on the struggles that refugees, asylum seekers, undocumented migrants, trafficked, and enslaved people fight every day.
 We aim for CAMP to be a space where audiences, both with and without refugee or migrant backgrounds, are able to identify with the living conditions of displaced peoples through art and find inspiration for an alternative refugee, asylum, and migration political agenda.